The 10 States In America With The Largest Black Population For 2023

 10. Tennessee

-Well the South certainly dominates this list with Virginia being as far north as you’ll get in the top 10.
+The South certainly dominates this list, with Maryland being as far north as you’ll get in the top 10.
 You’ll also find the most African American city in America in Mississippi – Jackson.

-We’re going to talk about the states with the biggest black population and list out some famous black americans that were born there.
+We’re going to talk about the states with the biggest black populations and list some famous black Americans born there.
 For exactly how we calculated these rankings, read on.
 Or, if you’re interested in reading something else, check out:

 1. Mississippi